 This topic describes the scenario, process, and configuration of role-based single sign-on (SSO).

 Through role-based SSO, you can access Alibaba Cloud either by logging on to the Alibaba Cloud console or by using a program.

 Access Alibaba Cloud by using the console

 - Alice uses a browser to select Alibaba Cloud as the target service on the logon page

 of the IdP.

 For example, if the IdP is Microsoft Active Directory Federation Service (AD FS), the logon URL is

 https://ADFSServiceName/adfs/ls/IdpInitiatedSignOn.aspx.Note Some IdPs require users to first log on and then select the SSO application that represents Alibaba Cloud.

 - The IdP generates an SAML response and returns it to the browser.

 - The browser redirects Alice to the SSO service page and forwards the SAML response to the SSO service.

 - The SSO service uses the SAML response to request an STS token from the Alibaba Cloud

 STS service.
 Then, the SSO service generates a URL for Alice to log on to the Alibaba

 - The SSO service returns the URL to the browser.

-- The browser redirects to the URL, and logs on to the Alibaba Cloud console with the specific RAM role.
+- The browser redirects Alice to the URL, and Alice logs on to the Alibaba Cloud console as the specified role.

 Access Alibaba Cloud by using a program

 - Alice initiates an authentication request to the IdP by using a program.

-- The IdP generates an SAML response that contains the user's SAML assertion, and returns the SAML response to the program.
+- The IdP generates an SAML response that contains the SAML assertion, and returns the SAML response to the program.

 - The program calls the AssumeRoleWithSAML API operation of the Alibaba Cloud STS service, and forwards the information including the ARN of the IdP, the ARN of the role to be assumed, and the SAML assertion obtained from the IdP.

 - The STS service verifies the SAML assertion and returns an STS token to the program.